Xetibo/ReSet-Doc/sections/result/mockups.typ

 )

 #subsubsection("Keyboard Plugin")
-While there are many keyboard settings that can be implemented, only the very basic ones will be in the mockup.
+While many keyboard settings can be implemented, only the very basic ones will be in the mockup.
 Any further settings can be implemented further down the navigation page or a group of settings can be moved into a tab to keep the main page clean and simple.

 #align(
   center, [#figure(